-The Governor will be faced with an awkward situation if at all he decides to disregard the advice of his Ministers.
-The Ministers will deem it their insult and may resign.
-The Governor will thus be placed in an embarrassing situation as it will not be easily possible for him to get an alternative Ministry enjoying the support of the majority members in the Legislature.
-Now the Constitution requires of the Governor to act according to the advice of his Ministers in all normal circumstances.
-If he decides to appoint a Ministry from the minority group of the legislature it will not be able to face the House and push its legislative programmes.
-The Governor will thus be compelled by the circumstances to accept the advice of the Ministers who retain the confidence of majority of members in the legislature.
-If at all he decides to act regardless of the wishes of his Ministers in normal circumstances, he will have to face the wrath of the electorate and displeasure of the Union Government and may even lose his job.
+The people of the majority members in the Legislature.
+Now the Constitution requires of the majority members in the Legislature.
+Now the Constitution requires of the majority members in the Legislature.
+Now the Constitution requires of the majority members in the Legislature of the people of the majority from the majority of the people of the peo inh.
 No sensible person will accept such a position.
 This shows that the Governor will be a mere nominal or titular executive head.
-Dr. Ambedkar while opposing popular election of the Governor made a remark on the position of his office and powers that his. powers will be so limited, so nominal, his position so ornamental that it would be a waste to spend money on his election.
+Dr. Ambedkar while opposing popular election of the Governor made a remark on the position of his office and powers that his, powers will be so limited, so nominal, his position so ornamental that it would be a waste to spend money on his election.
 According to K.M.
-Munshi, the Governor has no right to overrule the Council of Ministers if their advice is collective.
+Musnik, the Governor has no right to oversule the Council of